 The ongoing COVID-19 crisis is creating irrevocable damage around the world.
-But it has also made every sector to be more innovative and look for new ways of sustainment and growth.
+But it has also made every sector more innovative and look for new ways of sustainment and growth.
 The education sector is no different.
-To move forward and enable continuous learning, the entire education ecosystem—students, teachers, parents and education providers–are collectively ensuring to stay committed to new ways of education.
-To ensure a way forward they are now adapting to online learning models.
+To move forward and enable continuous learning, the entire education ecosystem—students, teachers, parents, and education providers–are collectively ensuring to stay committed to new ways of education.
+They are now adapting to online learning models to ensure a way forward.

-In the pre-pandemic era, many universities across the world were already following distance education and online learning models to bridge the learning gaps and make education available to students across the world.
+In the pre-pandemic era, many universities were already following distance education and online learning models to bridge the learning gaps and make education available to students worldwide.

-Education sector is considered to be one of the forward-thinking markets which is open to embracing new technology.
-Even prior to COVID-19, according to a report published in 2019, online education services were growing rapidly and expected to become a $1 trillion industry by 2027.
+The Education sector is considered one of the forward-thinking markets open to embracing new technology.
+Even before COVID-19, according to a report published in 2019, online education services were growing rapidly and expected to become a $1 trillion industry by 2027.

-Though accurate figures are a bit of a far fetch at the moment, there has been a steep increase in educational institutions adapting to online learning models with the help of Cloud due to COVID-19 crisis.
+Though accurate figures are a bit of a far fetch at the moment, there has been a steep increase in educational institutions adapting to online learning models with the help of Cloud due to the COVID-19 crisis.

 Cloud Empowers Online Learning – Here’s how –

 Cloud is emerging as the most trusted platform that facilitates this biggest shift in the education sector.
-Many collaborative learning methods, for example, are completely running on cloud platforms.
-Universities are now open to adopting various cloud consumption models—be it public cloud or private cloud or hybrid cloud (which gives the best of both worlds!).
+For example, many collaborative learning methods run entirely on cloud platforms.
+Universities are now open to adopting various cloud consumption models—public cloud, private cloud, or hybrid cloud (which gives the best of both worlds!).

 Though remote learning as a concept has been around, scalability was a big challenge for the model.
-During COVID, remote learning had to be made available to a large number of students, irrespective of where they are.
-Cloud is ensuring that remote learning systems can be scaled up rapidly, allowing hundreds or thousands of students to access information at once.
+During COVID, remote learning had to be available to many students, regardless of location.
+Cloud ensures that remote learning systems can be scaled up rapidly, allowing hundreds or thousands of students to access information simultaneously.